DeskX11/DeskX/README.md

 - Ability to set an authorization password.
 - There is a choice of data transfer protocol (TCP or UDP).
 - Full screen or windowed mode.
+- Two separate streams for transferring screen data and events.

 ## An example of working with compression